berry-lang/berry_doc/docs/source/en/Chapter-7.rst

 in write mode, or an exception is raised.
 ``write()`` accepts either a ``string`` object, or a ``bytes`` object which allows to write raw bytes, inluding NULL characters (``\x00``).
+Has no effect if the file is not open.

 Writes are commonly buffered in memory and grouped in fewer actual writes to flash, in order to reduce wear leveling.